xcsp3team/pycsp3/README.md

 Of course, it is possible to launch on generated XCSP3 instances (files) any solver that recognizes the XCSP3 format.
 It is, for example, immediate to run 'Ace' or 'Choco' on XCSP3 instances (files) as the respective executables (jar files) are present in directories `pycsp3/solvers/abscon` and  `pycsp3/solvers/choco`.
-For example, for running 'Ace' on the XCSP3 instance 'zebra.xml', just execute:
+For example, for running ACE on the XCSP3 instance 'zebra.xml', just execute:
 ```console
 java -jar ACE-YY-MM.jar zebra.xml